Dilip29125/Diamond_price_ml/README.md

 This project includes Exploratory Data Analysis (EDA), data preprocessing, and various machine learning algorithms for analyzing and predicting diamond prices.

-## Data Sources

-The dataset used in this project is publicly available from [Diamond Dataset on Kaggle](https://www.kaggle.com/yourusername/diamond-dataset).
-It includes attributes such as carat, cut, color, clarity, and price.

 ## Exploratory Data Analysis (EDA)

 Exploratory Data Analysis (EDA) has been performed to gain insights of the dataset.